-c) Property, plant and equipment Measurement at recognition:
+Property, plant and equipment

 An item of property, plant and equipment that qualifies as an asset is measured on initial recognition at cost.
 Following initial recognition, items of property, plant and equipment are carried at its cost less accumulated depreciation and accumulated impairment losses.